Our sustainability governance

 Our operating companies

-To ensure alignment between the different elements of our governance structure, ULE member Keith Weed attends the Corporate Responsibility Committee meetings and chairs the USLP Steering Team as well as our USLP Advisory Council (see External insights below).
-Jeff Seabright reports to Keith Weed and supports him in these roles.
+To ensure alignment between the different elements of our governance structure, our Chief Sustainability Officer attends the Corporate Responsibility Committee and chairs our Unilever Sustainability Advisory Council (see External insights below).

 Specialist input and cross-team networks

 We have a number of specialist groups in the business who provide input in key areas and incorporate external advice from a variety of sources.
 Examples include:

 Transforming our brands into purposeful brands and facilitating the emergence of sustainable innovation.
-Headed by Karen Hamilton, our Vice President, Sustainable Business and member of the USLP Steering Team.
-The Sustainable Business Team works alongside our R&D, Supply Chain and Marketing and Divisional teams to embed sustainability into their market development programmes and open up opportunities for business growth.
-The team also leads on issues such as circular economy
+Headed by Karen Hamilton, our Vice President, Sustainable Business – Divisions, this team works with our Divisional teams, R&D, Supply Chain and Marketing to embed sustainability into market development programmes and open up opportunities for business growth

 Drives delivery of our carbon positive ambition at corporate and country level and leads strategic partnerships and policy on renewables.
 Chaired by our Chief Supply Chain Officer, Marc Engel

-Steers our strategy and targets on Water, focusing on driving water-smart innovations for business growth.
-Chaired by our Home Care Category President, Kees Kruythoff
+Steers our strategy and targets on water, focusing on driving water-smart innovations for business growth.
+Chaired by our Home Care Category President, Peter Ter Kulve

 |Sustainable Packaging Committee|

 Steers our strategy and targets on sustainable packaging, understanding stakeholder concerns and bringing in new technologies and partnerships.
-Chaired by our Chief R&D Officer David Blanchard
+Chaired by our Chief R&D Officer, Richard Slater

 |Sustainable Sourcing Steering Group|

 Supports our strategy by promoting sustainable supply chains, focusing on long-term, sustainable access to Unilever's key crops.
-Chaired by Dhaval Buch, our Chief Procurement Officer
+Chaired by David Ingram, our Chief Procurement Officer

 |USLP Metrics Team|

 A group of senior business leaders providing oversight and governance of changes to USLP metrics including scope, definitions and calculation methodologies.
-Chaired by Lysanne Gray, our Executive Vice President Financial Control, Risk Management, Pensions & Sustainability, who is also a member of the USLP Steering Team
+Chaired by Lysanne Gray, our Executive Vice President Financial Control, Risk Management, Pensions & Sustainability.
+See About our reporting

 |Safety & Environmental Assurance Centre (SEAC)|